luposdate3000/luposdate3000/src/pythonProject1/README.txt

 # data split:
 # Split the data into a training and test data set, the split value denotes the percentage of the training set.
 # Example output files: input_file.train7_3 input_file.test7_3
+# input file is the training file - train.me
 python data_split_script.py "input_file" "ratio of splitting (input a value from 1 to 9)"

 # train python: